skedastik/ghash/README.md

 * ghash works well for tiny images.
     - [pHash](http://www.phash.org/), which is fantastic, doesn't work well for tiny images in my experience.
 Even for 4x4-pixel images that are nearly perceptually identical, pHash generates vastly different hashes.
 Theoretically, ghash could synergize nicely with pHash.
 * ghash's "fuzziness" can be tuned (see Hash Characteristics).
     - ~~For instance, similar input images can be reduced to _identical_ "archetypes" (potentially useful for similarity search space reduction~~).
 In its current form, ghash generates too few hash collisions to reliably "bucket" images into archetypal hashes.
 This makes it unsuitable for similarity search space reduction.
-See [STUDY.md](STUDY.md) for details.
+See [this study][study-url] for details.
 * ghash is fairly resilient to various attacks (see Resilience).

 ### Hash Characteristics